sormy/gentoo-ami-builder/README.md

 ## Caveats

-Sometimes Gentoo server could work really slow, around 200Kb/sec, making whole process much slower.
+Sometimes Gentoo distfile server could work slow, around 200Kb/sec, making whole process much slower.
 You could terminate AMI builder and restart.
-New request will be most-likely served from another instance and will be fast.
-Another option is to change server in settings to the one that you trust.
+New request will be most-likely served from another distfile server and will be fast.
+Another option is to change distfile server in settings to the one that you trust.

 AMI image creation could be also slow, up to 10-15 minutes usually for 20GB disk.